People

 2022

-Joie Kim – Forensics Identification, Humber College; Student Border Services Officer, Canada Border Services Agency
+Joie Kim – Forensics Identification, Humber College; Student Border Services Officer, Canada Border Services Agency; MA (Public Policy and Administration), Toronto Metropolitan University

 Linh Pham – Mental Health Worker, Hong Fook Mental Health Association